5 Ways to Save Money on Your Groceries Without Paper Coupons

 I made the mistake of downloading and using quite a few of these apps and felt that the time involved claiming the rebates compared to the amount of money that I was getting back didn't justify the time that it took to complete the tasks.
 I ended up narrowing it down because it was just too much.

 My three personal favorites that I narrowed it down to that seem to work the best and be the best fit for my lifestyle, amount of time spent using the app, the savings I acquire and that fit best with the things that I buy are Ibotta, SavingsStar and Walmart Savings Catcher, available in the Walmart app.
 You may find other rebate apps that work best for you but those are three that I use religiously to help me cut my grocery bill that work best for me.

-Digital Coupons on Your Store Loyalty Card
+5. Check for Digital Coupons on Your Store Loyalty Card

 Digital coupons work just like paper coupons only you don't have to organize them or keep track of them.
 Many grocery store chains offer digital coupons in their app or on their website.
 You simply tap the button for the items that you want the coupon for and that coupon is added to your loyalty card.
 When you purchase the item at the store, the coupon will automatically deduct at the register.

 The exact same philosophy goes for digital coupons as paper coupons.
 You will want to purchase items that you will use when they are on sale using your digital coupon to add to your savings.
 The majority of the time if there is a digital coupon offer for an item, it will go on sale in the next few weeks before the coupon expires.

 I have had instances where I have saved over 50% of my grocery bill by simply checking the digital coupons that are available before my shopping trip and adding coupons to my card for items that I was going to purchase anyway.
 Granted I don't always reach that amount of savings with digital coupons but it is possible to save quite a bit by spending a few minutes looking at the coupons before going to the store.